Tura Satana: Acting career

 Satana's acting debut role was a cameo as Suzette Wong, a Parisian prostitute in the film Irma la Douce, which starred Jack Lemmon and Shirley MacLaine.
 Her next was as a dancer in Who's Been Sleeping in My Bed?
-(1963), which starred Dean Martin and Elizabeth Montgomery.
+(1963), starring Dean Martin and Elizabeth Montgomery.
 Soon after, Satana appeared in the television shows Burke's Law (1964) and The Man from U.N.C.L.E.
 (1964).

 Poster for Faster, Pussycat!
 Kill!
 Kill!.

 Satana then starred as "Varla" in the 1965 film Faster, Pussycat!
 Kill!
 Kill!—a very aggressive and sexual female character.
 She did all of her own stunts and fight scenes.
 Renowned film critic Richard Corliss called her performance "the most honest, maybe the one honest portrayal in the Meyer canon and certainly the scariest."
 Originally titled The Leather Girls, the film is an ode to female violence, based on a concept created by Russ Meyer and screenwriter Jack Moran.
 Both felt at her first audition that Satana was "definitely Varla."
 The film was shot on location in the desert outside Los Angeles during days when the weather was more than 100 degrees Fahrenheit and freezing nights, with Satana clashing regularly with teenage co-star Susan Bernard due to Bernard's mother's reportedly disruptive behavior on the set.
 Meyer said Satana was "extremely capable.
 She knew how to handle herself.
 Don't fuck with her!
 And if you have to fuck her, do it well!
 She might turn on you!"

-Satana was responsible for adding key elements to the visual style and energy of the production, including her costume, makeup, usage of martial arts, dialogue and the use of spinning tires in the death scene of the main male character.
-She came up with many of the film's best lines.
+Satana was responsible for adding key elements to the visual style and energy of the production, including her costume, makeup, usage of martial arts, dialogue, and the use of spinning tires in the death scene of the main male character.
+She came up with many of the movie's best lines.
 At one point in the film, the gas station attendant was ogling her cleavage while confessing to a desire to see America.
-Varla replied "You won't find it down there, Columbus!"
+Varla replied, "You won't find it down there, Columbus!"
 Meyer cited her as the primary reason for the film's lasting fame.
 "She and I made the movie", he said.
 Meyer reportedly later regretted not using Satana in subsequent productions.
 Filmink argued she should have become a greater star.